A Historical Chronology

 Cheryl Avery became the Coast Guard's first African-American female lawyer.

-Bobby C. Wilks became the first African-American to be promoted to the rank of captain.
+Bobby C. Wilks became the first African-American Coast Guardsmen to be promoted to the rank of Captain.

-Manson K. Brown became the first African-American to command the cadet brigade in the 101-year history of the Coast Guard Academy.
+Manson K. Brown became the first African-American to command the cadet brigade at the Coast Guard Academy.

 MK2 Ralph Berry becomes the first African-American Coast Guard male to graduate from the Navy Dive and Salvage Center in Panama, Florida.